ITfoxtec/FoxIDs/docs/up-party-howto-oidc-nets-eid-broker.md

 > The application registration can read the claims from the up-party.
 You can optionally add a `*` in the application registration Issue claims list to issue all the claims to your application.
 Or optionally define a [scope to issue claims](#scope-and-claims).

 ## Scope and claims
 You can optionally create a scope on the application registration with the Nets eID Broker claims as voluntary claims.
-The scope can then be used by a OpenID Connect client or another FoxIDs up-party acting as a OpenID Connect client.
+The scope can then be used by a OpenID Connect client or another Foxids up-party acting as a OpenID Connect client.

 The name of the scope can e.g, be `nets_eid_broker`